link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 }
 ```

-This approach ensures a **consistent rate** for processing traffic,
+This approach reliably maintains a **consistent processing rate** for traffic.
-traffic exceeding the capacity is either delayed or dropped.
-This rigid behaviour makes it become a straightforward and cheap strategy.
+Excess requests are either queued (thereby delayed) or discarded,
+rendering it an inherently straightforward and cost-effective strategy for implementation.

-However, due to the instinct of smoothing out traffic bursts.
+However, its primary function is to smooth out traffic bursts.
-Discarding (or delaying) excessive traffic will significantly degrade user experience,
+Consequently, discarding or delaying excessive traffic can significantly degrade the user experience.
+Therefore,
-thus, it's not a right choice for applications frequently encountering **bursts of traffic**,
+it is not an ideal choice for applications that frequently encounter bursts of traffic,
-such as gaming services.
+such as online gaming services.

 ## Token Bucket

-Instead of relying on a constant rate,
-**Token Bucket** is a more flexible approach with tokens
+The **Token Bucket** is similar but more flexible than the **Leaky Bucket**.
+Tokens represent the *permission* to process a request,
+and are added to the bucket at a steady rate.

 Imagine we have a bucket of tokens.